 It was noted that software support for the SEI messages is desirable.
 Together with HDRTools and 360Lib, we have software for experimentation with some SEI messages.
 The following items were noted to be desirable additionally.

-Fisheye projection – this had not seemed mature yet (esp. since no mapping software had been provided).
-However, it was commented that some software had become available ready for check-in– both for HM (see AHG3 report) and 360Lib (see the JVET AHG6 report JVET-P0006).
-A bug in the text was also noted – see the AHG3 report.
-A late contribution JCTVC-AK0031 was also provided.
+Fisheye projection – the recently provided software had not seemed well tested yet.

 Region-wise packing might be improved to illustrate the use of padding for a cubemap (some degree of support for the SEI message is available in the software)

-Annotated regions (software has been available and a new contribution JCTVC-AK0025 had been submitted)
+Annotated regions software has been available but might benefit from further testing

 For video CICP, the publication status was noted as follows.
 Some recent errata reports are relevant to this.